Thimothy25/PetVetAI---Whatsapp-Chatbot/README.md

 Contributions are welcome!
 Please ensure any new logic is placed in the appropriate Controller or Service file to maintain the architecture.

 📄 License
-This project is licensed under the MIT License.
+This code can be used by anyone, but make sure to contact the owner of this repository first.